 We invite prospective families to attend our Admission Parent Preview, CA’s version of an open house.
-Parent Preview is a campus tour and an information session about the school on the last Wednesday and Thursday of October, both from 8:30-11:15 a.m.
+Parent Preview is a campus tour and an information session about the school on Wednesday, October 25, and Friday, November 3, both from 8:30-11:15 a.m.
 Parent Preview offers you access to our Head of School, division principals, current students and parents, and classroom visits.
 RSVP by registering online, or contacting the Admission Office at 303-914-2513.

 We offer individual campus tours on school days throughout the year.
 Please call 303-914-2513 to arrange a time.
 You do not need to submit an application to tour the campus.
 The parent and student interviews are a separate part of the application process and can be arranged on the day of the student visit or another school day.